Nolij/ChatLog/README.md

 A: OSL-3.0 is the closest equivalent to a LAGPL I could find.
 AGPL and GPL are incompatible with Minecraft, and LGPL doesn't protect network use.
 OSL-3.0 protects network use and is compatible with Minecraft.

 #### Q: Why though?
 It's so strict!!!!
-A: This is and will remain free, copyleft software.
-Any requests to change the license other than to make it even stronger will be denied immediately (unfortunately GPL and AGPL aren't comaptible with Minecraft due to linking restrictions, as much as I'd like to use them).
+A: This is, and will remain, free, copyleft software.
+Any requests to change the license other than to make it even stronger will be denied immediately (unfortunately GPL and AGPL aren't compatible with Minecraft due to linking restrictions, as much as I'd like to use them).
 Even in situations where I use parts of other projects with more "permissive" licenses, I will treat them as copyleft, free software.

 # <a name="licensing" />Licensing